julianshapiro/velocity/packages/velocity/README.md

 As for Velocity, its focus is being a very lightweight, very fast tool for drastically improving UI animation performance and workflow.
 I've dedicated the last three months of my life to it.

 With each of these solutions, we're comparing options that are the product of nothing but pure love -- for performance and for the Web.
-Enjoy them all for what they are.
+Enjoy them for what they are.
 Choose whichever is best suited to your task at-hand.

 ========